 - Sold-to information

 - Products being claimed

 Confidence scoring can be added based on degree of matching.
 And thresholds can be set, based on your risk tolerance level, to trigger manual intervention.
 This is a large step in the right direction for lowering the burden of managing a claim-based program while simultaneously lowering the risk.

 Sometimes scale doesn’t allow for that efficiency to be gained.
 But that still shouldn’t stop a customer-oriented organization to search for a way to make it easy to do business with them.

-A growing number of programs are lowering the barrier and burden of participation by simply allowing participants to submit their proof of purchase without any online claim form fields to complete.
-This type of user experience requires a higher level of back-end effort in order to turn those receipts in to actionable transactions, but the payoff can be solid.
-In some industries (particularly those with an audience type such as a contractor in the building trades), a claim form process can create such a barrier of time and effort for participants that requiring it can lower enrollment, engagement and participation by as much as 30% to 40% according to our clients’ experiences.
+A growing number of programs are lowering the barrier and burden of participation by allowing participants to submit their proof of purchase without any online claim form fields to complete.
+This type of user experience requires a higher level of back-end effort in order to turn those receipts in to actionable transactions—but the payoff can be solid.
+In some industries (particularly those with an audience type such as a contractor in the building trades), a claim form process can create such a barrier for participants (i.e., added time; effort) that requiring it can lower enrollment, engagement and participation by as much as 30% to 40% according to our clients’ experiences.

-To inform and answer a variety of channel strategy questions, download this white paper, covering partner sales data, partner identity data and end-customer data collection, plus real-world examples to help you understand their value.
+To discover the answers to a variety of channel strategy questions, download the white paper on partner sales data, partner identity data and end-customer data collection, with real-world examples to help you understand their value.